mdmornin/mdmornin.github.io/README.md

 ![Me](assets/Self.jpg)
 ## About Me

 I am a postdoctoral fellow at the University of New Mexico Health Science Campus and I am interested in how alcohol affects cognition.
-Broadly, I hope to utilize cutting-edge in vivo electrophysiology recording techniques and analysis methods to further our understanding of how acute alcohol intoxication affects decision making, memory, and inhibition.
+Broadly, I hope to utilize cutting-edge in vivo electrophysiology recording techniques and analysis methods to further our understanding of how alcohol affects decision making, memory, and inhibition.

 An updated CV can be found here [here](https://github.com/mdmornin/mdmornin.github.io/blob/master/morningstarCV_2025.pdf) and an NIH Biosketch can be found [here](https://github.com/mdmornin/mitchellmorningstar.github.io/blob/master/Morningstar_NIHBiosketch.pdf).